Chiaki-meow/Chiaki-meow/README.md

 ### WELCOME!!! 🌍

 I'm Chiaki!
-I'm a senior undergraduate student in Shanghai Jiao Tong University.
+I'm a senior undergraduate student in Shanghai Jiao Tong University.:D

-- 🎑 I'm a CG beginner and trying to find my own eager.
+-  I'm a CG beginner and trying to find my own eager.
-- ☀️ I'm a positive person, and I'm trying to bring more warm to my friends.
+-  I'm a positive person, and I'm trying to bring more warm to my friends.
-- 🎮 I'm a gamer, AND I have played League of Lengends for over 2000 hours.
+-  I'm a gamer, AND I have played League of Lengends for over 3000 hours.

 ### The time I spent to realize my TA dream:<
 <!--START_SECTION:waka-->